curi/fi/docs/_posts/2020-09-13-learning-report-2020-week-37.md

     * objections to meta => defensive b/c of social stuff?
     (not good)
       * what about some equivalence of action to goodness? does anything like that come in to it?
-* Justin/Max metaphors of violence thing
+* Justin/Max metaphors of violence chat log
 * Chat log excerpts
 * Why you should contribute via subscribestar
 * Why (and under what conditions) should you take someone seriously?